 \subsection{Ablation Experiments}

-We analyze the impact of $\gamma$, the performance for long-term forecasting, the ability for continuous forecasting.
-Furthermore, we compare our approach with additional baselines and analyze the accuracy of the learned terms of the Taylor expansion.
-If not otherwise specified, we use 3DResNet18 as the encoder.
+For the ablation studies, we compare the approach to different baselines, analyze the impact of the order of the Taylor series ($\gamma$), the performance for long-term forecasting, and the ability to forecast at a higher frame-rate than the observation without re-training the model.
+Furthermore, we analyze the accuracy of the learned terms of the Taylor expansion in the Appendix.

+\textbf{Comparison to Baselines.} To demonstrate that the accuracy is due to the proposed model that infers a continuous function over $\tau$ from the observations and not due to the encoder and decoder, we compare our approach with two variants that use the same encoder and decoder.
+However the baseline models use $\tau$ as a conditioning variable, i.e., they use $\tau$ as input and generate a point estimate for a single $\tau$.

+The \textit{Flatten} approach flattens the given hidden embedding $\mathcal{H}_t$ using three convolutional layers with kernel size of $3\times 3\times 3$, concatenates it to $v_{\tau}$ and afterwards up-samples it to obtain $h_{t+\tau}$ by using three transposed convolutional layers with kernel size of $1\times 3\times 3$.
+The \textit{Expand} approach expands the vector $v_{\tau}$ to the tensor $C'\times H'\times W'$ and concatenates it with the tensor from $\mathcal{H}_t$ which is temporally squeezed.
+By concatenating these two tensors channel-wise, we get a $2C'\times H'\times W'$ tensor.
+With one convolutional layer, we can down-sample the channels to estimate $h_{t+\tau}$.
+Both approaches are visualized in the Appendix.
+In addition, we evaluate TaylorSwiftNet using numerical derivatives instead of DC blocks.
+We numerically calculate the derivatives for the Taylor terms over the embeddings, i.e., $\delta_1=h_{t}-h_{t-1}$ and $\delta_2=\delta_1 - (h_{t-1} - h_{t-2})$ where $\delta_1$ and $\delta_2$ are the first and second order derivatives.
+Even in this setup, we train the model end-to-end.

+The results in Table \ref{tab:temporal_baseline} show that learning a function for all values of $\tau$ performs better than adding $\tau$ as input to the network and that the DC blocks perform better than the numerical derivatives.

 \textbf{Impact of $\gamma$.} We approximate $\mathcal{F}_{\mathcal{H}_t}(t+\tau)$ \eqref{eq:taylor} by $\gamma$ terms where $\gamma$ defines the order of the Taylor series.